nico-swan-cygnus-labs/bcbgroup-crypto-qoutes-server/README.md

  * Some pairs haven't had quotes and need to implement a pulling solution to feed into websocket stream
  * This was a small project but if larger them we need to look ar the file structure
  * Do performance a tress testing to determine production level loads.
  * Spend time on completing the API documentation
+ * Securing endpoint if not behind a API gateway.
+ * Flood detection DoS attacks if not behind API gateway

 ## MIT License